FrancescoXX/free-Web3-resources/docs/roadmap/introduction.md

 &nbsp;
 Starting with the basics concepts you can't really be wrong.

-I will link specific resources for each of them, but don't take this as the only one you have to watch to understand the concepts.
+I will link specific resources for each of them but don't take this as the only one you have to watch to understand the concepts.
 Take your time because all the time spent here ios time saved later!

 Just remember that the Fundamentals are fundamental, so don't skip this part.